It's been a long time coming, but Industry season 4 is here in a matter of days - with a cast of both returning and new cast members.

 • Claire Forlani as Cordelia Hanani-Spyrka

-We're set to see plenty more of Kit Harington's Sir Henry Muck as he and Yasmin are engaged, with their wedding being the talk of the town in the season 3 finale.
+We're set to see plenty more of Kit Harington's Sir Henry Muck as he and Yasmin are married, with their wedding being the talk of the town in the season 3 finale.
+We will also see the return of Henry's uncle, Alexander, Viscount Norto, and Henry's godfather and Harper's new business partner, Otto Mostyn.

 Max Minghella will be starring as the company founder of Tender, a payment processing company that we're sure will be integral to the season 4 plot line.
-Kiernan Shipka, who is known for her roles in Chilling Adventures of Sabrina and Twisters, will be starring as Hayley Clay, an executive assistant at Tender.
+Kiernan Shipka, who is known for her roles in Chilling Adventures of Sabrina, Mad Men, and Twisters, will be starring as Hayley Clay, an executive assistant at Tender.

-Other cast members include Toheeb Jimoh as Kwabena Bannerman, a trader at Mostyn Asset Management, while Amy James-Kelly will be starring as Jennifer Bevan, a newly promoted minister in the Labour government.
+Other cast members include Toheeb Jimoh as Kwabena Bannerman, a trader at Mostyn Asset Management with Harper, while Amy James-Kelly will be starring as Jennifer Bevan, a newly promoted minister in the new Labour government.

 It's now also been announced that Kal Penn will be joining the cast as Jay Jonah Atterbury, the CEO and co-founder of payment processor Tender, so we can expect plenty of scenes alongside Minghella.